onap/ccsdk-oran/docs/guide/developer-guide.rst

 - `Lombok <https://github.com/rzwitserloot/lombok>`_ to generate code, such as getters and setters
 - `Awaitility <https://github.com/awaitility/awaitility>`_ to test asynchronous functionality

+To get a complete list of all dependencies, use command "mvn dependency:tree".

 Configuration
 -------------